The 15 Best Japanese Restaurants In Sydney

 Sushi Hotaru

-Location: The Galeries, 500 Geroge St, Sydney, NSW 2000 Ph: (02) 9264 9917
+Location: The Galeries, 500 George St, Sydney, NSW 2000 Ph: (02) 9264 9917

-Vegan and vegetarian options are clearly labeled, and there are an array of meats and fish to choose from.
+Vegan and vegetarian options are clearly labeled, and there are an array of Meats and Fish to choose from.
 There is most certainly something for everyone to enjoy.

 Fancy having a crack at making sushi yourself?
 Start with our easy Tuna Sushi Recipe